zyzisastudyreallyhardguy/LLM4SD/README.md

 </div>

-## Web-based application developed based on LLM4SD (Will be release soon)
+## Web-based application developed based on LLM4SD (Will be released soon)

 ### **Comments are welcome to help us improve the web-based application:exclamation::exclamation::exclamation:**